phuongdao1/optdis/README.md

 So the 1st parameter here is the base folder that was created by the above createGraph program.
 The 2nd parameter here is the number samples in the positive class.
 The 3rd parameter here is output subnetwork activity file.
 The 4th parameter is always OptDis for connected subnetworks.
 The activity of a subnetwork in a sample is the average of the expressions of genes from that subnetwork.

+## CITATION

 <a name="citation"></a>
-## CITATION

 1. Phuong Dao, Kendric Wang, Colin Collins, Martin Ester, Anna Lapuk and S. Cenk Sahinalp.
-"Optimally discriminative subnetwork markers predict response to chemotherapy" Bioinformatics.
+"Optimally discriminative subnetwork markers predict response to chemotherapy".
+Bioinformatics.
 2011 Jul 1; 27(13): i205–i213. [[LINK]](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3117373/)
+<a name="color-coding"></a>
+2. Noga Alon, Raphael Yuster, Uri Zwick.
+"Color-coding".
+Journal of the ACM (JACM) 42 (4), 844-856 (1995).

 ## CONTACTS